 As Sage starts at level 70, you will have full access to your role actions regardless of what level you sync to.

 Repose: Puts target enemy to sleep.
 Not very useful outside of being required for the Shadowbringers healer role quest.

 Esuna: Removes one random cleansable debuff (as indicated by the white bar above the icon) from the targeted party member.
-Most debuffs you encounter during the leveling experience are minor annoyances that don’t need to be cleansed, though some DoT debuffs can hit decently hard and should be removed if you’re not confident in healing through them.
+Most debuffs you encounter during the leveling experience are minor annoyances that do not need to be cleansed, though some DoT debuffs can hit decently hard and should be removed if you are not confident in healing through them.
 Cleansable Doom-like debuffs should always be Esuna’d.

 Lucid Dreaming: Gradually restores MP, a total of 3850MP over its full duration.
 Lucid Dreaming is your only way of recovering MP before you get Addersgall, so get into the habit of using it at around 70-80% MP.